longhoag/3110-Project/README.md

 ## Information regarding the project

-- The project code including the extra credit task is included in the main.py file.
+- The project code including the extra credit task is included in the main.py file
 - Our group name: Lost at C
-- Members:
+- Members: Long Hoang, Joseph Scott
-+ Long Hoang
-+ Sct
+- Tasks completed by all members: NFA designs, coding and debugging, drafting final report to README file.

 ## Guidlines for the NFA designs